 Rain barrels work by collecting rain into a sealed container.
 There is a spout or nozzle at the bottom of the container that attaches to your garden hose.
-A secondary spout may be positioned at the top of the barrel to direct any overflow away from the house or into to a second container
+A secondary spout may be positioned at the top to direct any overflow away from the house or into a second container

 Once the barrel is full, you open the bottom spout to release the water, and gravity does the rest.
 This is especially effective when attaching the hose to a drip irrigation system.
 Drip systems ensure your garden is watered slowly and evenly.